kloverde/jquery-RestrictedTextField/README.md

 See `demo/demo.html` for complete examples.

-# Browser Compatibility
+# Desktop Browser Compatibility

-Many other versions of Firefox and Chrome, whether older or newer than what's listed here, are certainly compatible.
+This library has only been tested on desktop browsers.
+Mobile testing might happen in the future.
+As for desktop browsers, many other versions of Firefox and Chrome, whether older or newer than what's listed here, are certainly compatible.
+Browsers not listed here might work fine, but have not been tested.

 * Firefox 45.0.1:  Compatible
 * Chrome 49.0.2623.108 m:  Compatible